 \subsection{Masking approaches and possible sources of contamination}

-As we are after faint diffuse emission, it is vital to remove (mask out) as much as possible all sources of contamination produced by un-resolved emission from compact sources within galaxies.
+As we are looking for faint diffuse emission, it is vital to remove (mask out) as many sources of contamination as possible, that is, those produced by unresolved emission from compact sources within galaxies.
 In this work, we investigate four possible masking schemes (see Table~\ref{tab:mask:length}): \begin{enumerate} \item[(i)] `ALL' mask: all detected X-ray sources are masked; \item[(ii)] `M1' mask: all detected sources are masked except for those associated with a cluster or a group in the same redshift range as the GAMA galaxies, as identified by \citet{LiuAng2021arXiv210614518L} or by \citet{Bulbul2021arXiv211009544B}, taking \texttt{CLUSTER\_CLASS} = 4 or 5, \citep[see][]{Salvato2021arXiv210614520S}; \item[(iii)] `M2' mask: all detected sources are masked except for point sources in the redshift range of interest associated by \citet{Salvato2021arXiv210614520S} to a GAMA galaxy; \item[(iv)] `M3' mask: all detected sources are masked except for those unmasked by the M1 or M2 mask.
-The signal obtained is to be interpreted as the sum of all emitting entities: active galactic nuclei (AGN), X-ray binaries (XRB), hot gas, augmented by systematic projection effects. \end{enumerate}
+The signal obtained is to be interpreted as the sum of all emitting entities: AGN, X-ray binaries (XRBs), and hot gas augmented by systematic projection effects. \end{enumerate}

-The masking radius for each detected source (with a detection likelihood larger than 6) is its radius of maximum signal to noise, as determined while extracting the X-ray spectrum of each source \citep{Liu2021arXiv210614522L}, augmented by 40 per cent.
-By doing so, we make sure there is no remaining correlation between the set of events outside of the mask and the source catalogue (Comparat et al. in prep.).
-The optimal masking radius, derived with limited statistics on eFEDS data, suffers from uncertainties; augmenting the masking radius by 30\% or 50\% is also reasonable and corresponds to masking 2 per cent less or more events, as shown in Table \ref{tab:mask:length}.
+The masking radius for each detected source (with a detection likelihood of greater than 6) is its radius of maximum S/N, as determined while extracting the X-ray spectrum of each source \citep{Liu2021arXiv210614522L}, augmented by 40\%.
+By doing so, we make sure there is no remaining correlation between the set of events outside of the mask and the source catalog (Comparat et al. in prep.).
+The optimal masking radius, derived with limited statistics on eFEDS data, suffers from uncertainties; augmenting the masking radius by 30\% (or 50\%) is also reasonable and corresponds to masking 2\%\ fewer (or more) events, as shown in Table \ref{tab:mask:length}.
 This uncertainty on the total number of events directly impacts the normalization of the profiles estimated.
-To account for this, we add a systematic 2\% uncertainty on the background luminosity density (our normalization), see Sect. \ref{subsec:randoms}.
+To account for this, we add a systematic 2\% uncertainty on the background luminosity density (our normalization); see Sect. \ref{subsec:randoms}.